HL7/fhir-identity-matching-ig/input/pagecontent/guidance-on-identity-assurance.md

 - **IAL1.6** requirements:

-  - Gov’t issued photo ID plus -
+  - Gov’t issued photo ID confirmed by comparison to individual plus -

     ​    mail notice to address of record